 The result is that when calories are in easy and quick supply, your body asks for everything you can shovel down, allowing you to eat just about anything.

 This allows the body to refill used storage and to get as many nutrients back in as it can to handle the long road and recovery that never seems to come fully.

 It’s been said that the approximate calories used by a normal-weight individual can be upwards of 500 calories per hour.

-This means on a day of hiking, assuming a short 8-hour day, you would burn around 4000 calories in addition to your average BMR and basal metabolic rate.
+This means on a day of hiking, assuming a short 8-hour day, you will burn around 4000 calories in addition to your average BMR and basal metabolic rate.